emilianvrd/Maneuvers/Archtype feats.md

 ### Cryomancer
 Cryomancers are spellcasters specializing in the freezing powers of ice and frost.

-When a target is affected by a Fighting Move with the Cold trait, they take a -2 penalty to their speeds.
-If a target is affected by a Flourish, they take a -4 penalty to their speeds.
+When a target is affected by a Fighting Move with the Cold trait, they take a -2m penalty to their speeds.
+If a target is affected by a Flourish, they take a -4m penalty to their speeds.
 You also learn a fighting move with the Cold trait.

 ### Druid
 Druids are wielder of the powers of nature.
 They revere nature above all, gaining their spells from the force of nature itself.

-You can call down the elemental forces of nature or emulate the creatures of nature.
-As a Quick action, you can shapechange into a creature of level 1.
-You retain you hit points and your mental ability scores, but all other statistics are replaced with the chosen creature.
-In addition, you learn a Fighting Move with the nature, beast, or plant trait, or a trait cossesponding to one of the elemental damage types (acid, cold, fire, lightning, poison, and thunder).
+You can call down the elemental forces of nature and emulate the creatures of nature.
+As a Quick action, You can transform into a Medium animal.
+You can decide the specific type of animal(such as a bear or wolf), but this has no effect on the form's Size or statistics.
+When you transform, you gain 10 temporary hit points.
+While transformed, you can't use any equipment that doesn't fit your new form and you can't wield any weapons.
+The only Strikes you can make a Strike that deals 1d10 damage of a type chosen when you transformed and a Strike that deals 1d8 damage of a type chosen when you transformed and has the Agile trait.
+In addition, you learn a FightingMove with the nature, beast, or plant trait, or a trait corresponding to one of the elemental damage types (acid, cold, fire, lightning, poison, and thunder)

 ### Dual-wielder
 You wield two weapons and use them to attack your enemies in a flurry of strikes.